Keyboard layout: Alphabetical layout

 A few companies offer "ABC" (alphabetical) layout keyboards.
+The ABCDEF layout was used by Minitel.
 The layout can also be useful for people who do not type often or where using both hands is not practical, such as touchscreens.

 Chorded keyboards and mobile devices

 Chorded keyboards, such as the Stenotype and Velotype, allow letters and words to be entered using combinations of keys in a single stroke.
 Users of stenotype machines regularly reach rates of 225 words per minute.
 These systems are commonly used for real-time transcription by court reporters and in live closed captioning systems.
 Ordinary keyboards may be adapted for this purpose using Plover.
 However, due to hardware constraints, chording three or more keys may not work as expected.
 Many high-end keyboards support n-key rollover and so do not have this limitation.

 The multi-touch screens of mobile devices allow implementation of virtual on-screen chorded keyboards.
 Buttons are fewer, so they can be made larger.
 Symbols on the keys can be changed dynamically depending on what other keys are pressed, thus eliminating the need to memorize combos for characters and functions before use.
 For example, in the chorded GKOS keyboard which has been adapted for the Google Android, Apple iPhone, MS Windows Phone, and Intel MeeGo/Harmattan platforms, thumbs are used for chording by pressing one or two keys at the same time.
 The layout divides the keys into two separate pads which are positioned near the sides of the screen, while text appears in the middle.
 The most frequent letters have dedicated keys and do not require chording.

 Some other layouts have also been designed specifically for use with mobile devices.
-The FITALY layout is optimised for use with a stylus by placing the most commonly used letters closest to the centre and thus minimising the distance travelled when entering words.
+The FITALY layout is optimized for use with a stylus, places the most commonly used letters closest to the centre and thus minimizing the distance travelled when entering words.
 A similar concept was followed to research and develop the MessagEase keyboard layout for fast text entry with stylus or finger.
 The ATOMIK layout, designed for stylus use, was developed by IBM using the Metropolis Algorithm to mathematically minimize the movement necessary to spell words in English.
 The ATOMIK keyboard layout is an alternative to QWERTY in ShapeWriter's WritingPad software.
 ASETNIOP is a keyboard layout designed for tablet computers that uses 10 input points, eight of them on the home row.